vin-ai/jquery.smartify.js/README.md

 jQuery Smartify boosts web application load times and lazy loads images, calls Ajax, plays with css classes in/on demand, while element is/or being visible in device viewport.

-It has full capability of [jQuery Lazyload](https://github.com/tuupola/jquery_lazyload), but with more elements coverage and advanced.
-This doesn't only work for &lt;img&gt;, have capabality to smartify any elements!
+It has full capability of [jQuery Lazyload], but with more elements coverage and advanced.
+This don't only works for &lt;img&gt;, have capabality to smartify any elements!

-Plugin is inspired by [jQuery Lazyload](https://github.com/tuupola/jquery_lazyload) created by [Mika Tuupola](https://github.com/tuupola).

 ### Features, Benefits & Plans